Travis

 In case you would like to run pg_dump straight from the DB pod: Database pods in TCIE 3.x cluster in non-HA deployment should be named travisci-platform-platform-postgresql-0 and travisci-platform-logs-postgresql-0

-Also, you need to connect to the Redis and RabbitMQ pods, perform data dumps and copy them out of the cluster in a similar way, using tools available for these services.
-See the respective parts of Redis documentation and RabbitMQ Backup & Restore guide for exact instructions on how to snapshot/backup current state of data.
+Also, you need to connect to the Redis and RabbitMQ pods, perform data dumps, and copy them out of the cluster in a similar way, using tools available for these services.
+See the respective parts of Redis documentation and RabbitMQ Backup & Restore guide for exact instructions on how to snapshot/backup the current state of data.

 Migrate from GitHub Services to Webhooks #

 Travis CI Enterprise initially used GitHub Services to connect your repositories with GitHub.com (or GitHub Enterprise).
-As of January 31st, 2019 services have been disabled on github.com.
+As of January 31st, 2019, services have been disabled on github.com.
 Services will also be disabled on GitHub Enterprise starting with GitHub Enterprise v2.17.0.

 Starting with Travis CI Enterprise v2.2.5, all repositories that are activated use webhooks to connect and manage communication with GitHub.com/GitHub Enterprise.